Posted on: April 14, 2020 |

 4. Candy Vending

 Candy is one of the few consumer products that actually sells better in a recession.
 For some, candy is a stress-relieving vice, for others an inexpensive luxury, for many it’s both.
-Investing in candy vending machines can be a low-cost way to take advantage of this recession-proof business opportunity without the need for a storefront.
+Investing in candy vending machines can be a low-cost way to take advantage of this recession-resistant business opportunity without the need for a storefront.

 5. Spas and Salons